 The 'diaries' segment (a 10 minute epilogue showing some behind-the- scenes stuff in each episode) was very cool as well, showing to what great lengths the filmmakers go to capture their images, including jumping off of mountains on parachutes with cameras on their heads.

-A Surprisingly Funny Comedy with a Heart I was apprehensive about seeing Jawani Phir Nahi Ani simply because it looked like a cheap knock-off of the atypical crappy MTV-style Bollywood film you see so often today.
+I was apprehensive about seeing Jawani Phir Nahi Ani simply because it looked like a cheap knock-off of the atypical crappy MTV-style Bollywood film you see so often today.
 Gosh, I hate modern Bollywood.
 Most of the films are shockingly bad and judging by the poster and plot description it looked like Jawani Phir Nahi Ani was looking to emulate the crappy-ness.
 However, I can safety say I really enjoyed this movie.
 Yes, there were a lot of cringe-worthy slapstick moments and Spielberg-esque sappiness that you often get with modern Pakistani and Indian comedy movies, but they were far and few between and, if I'm honest, pretty funny when present.

 There was no problem with the language for me, thankfully.
 I watched the movie without subtitles and understood what was going on.
 A couple of sentences here and there escaped me but I was happy that I got the gist of what was going on.
 It did good for my confidence.

 Jawani Phir Nahi Ani follows a trio of men who are frustrated with their demanding and military-like spouses.
 One of their friends, a single divorce lawyer, comes to visit and after seeing their state promises to take them on a trip to Bangkok in order for them to be rid of their depression, temporarily at the very least.